Assisted reproduction technologies: parenthood and the law

 Legally, the parentage of babies that come from donated genetic material is decided at the state level, either through state legislation defining parentage or by the state district court interpreting such legislation (or the lack thereof).

 Gestational carrier arrangements involve a woman agreeing to carry a non-genetic child to birth for an intended parent or intended parents.
 This could involve wholly donated genetic material (from two third parties), donated eggs with a spouse’s sperm, or donated sperm with the spouse’s eggs.
-Prior to the embryo implementation, it is critically important to have a comprehensive Gestational Carrier Agreement to set forth clearly who is the “intended parent.”
+Genetic or traditional surrogacy means an individual who is not an intended parent and who agrees to become pregnant through assisted reproduction using their own donated gametes.
+Prior to the embryo implementation or intrauterine insemination, it is critically important to have a comprehensive Agreement to set forth clearly who is the “intended parent.”

 - Offering informative, advisory consultations that cover all options, address issues you may not have considered, and allow time to discuss questions and concerns;